-Manuel Le Gallo is a Post-Doctoral researcher in the Memory and Cognitive Technologies group.
+Manuel Le Gallo is a Research Staff Member in the Neuromorphic and In-Memory Computing group.

 His main research interest is in using phase-change memory (PCM) devices for non-von-Neumann computing.
 He is a member of the team that has created randomly spiking neurons using phase-change materials that store data and perform computations like the human brain.
 This is a significant step forward in the development of energy-efficient, ultra-dense, integrated neuromorphic computing technologies.